piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Scott, Jason. *BBS the Documentary*, (2004).

-+ Shershow, Scott Cutler "Of Sinking: Marxism and the ‘General’ Economy". *Critical Inquiry* vol 27 no 3 (primavera del 2001).
++ Shershow, Scott Cutler "Of Sinking: Marxism and the 'General' Economy". *Critical Inquiry* vol 27 no 3 (primavera del 2001).

 + Stallabrass, Julian.
 "Empowering Technology: The Exploration of Cyberspace." *New Left Review* 211, (mayo/junio 1995).